jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 character will be put back for only one space that you backspace over (the last one).

-## 6. Virtual Replace mode         vreplace-mode Virtual-Replace-mode
+## 6. Virtual Replace Mode Vreplace-mode Virtual-Replace-mode

 Enter Virtual Replace mode with the "gR" command in normal mode.
 {not available when compiled without the |+vreplace| feature}